tylerhou/site-old/content/posts/binary-search-with-confidence.md

 Are we done?
 Not so fast!

-In the previous section we showed that the loop body *maintains* the invariant.
+In the previous section we showed that the loop body *maintains* our desired invariants.
 In other words, we proved the inductive step: that *if* `left` (`right`) pointed to a green (red) element at the beginning of a loop iteration, it would continue to point to a green (red) element at the end.

-But that's a big *if*, since we never established that the invariant was true in the first place!
+But that's a big *if*, since we never established that the invariants were true in the first place!
 If the entire array was green, for instance, we would only
 <span>move</span> `left`.
 Then `right` would point to a green element after the
 loop ended.

-Stepping back, to prove that our loop is correct, we must prove that the invariant holds.
-We've already proved the inductive case above.
+Stepping back, to prove that our loop is correct, we must prove that our desired statements are invariant.
+We've already proved the inductive step above.
 But to complete our argument, we **must** also "prove" the base case.

 To prove the base case, we must ensure that before we enter the loop the statements that we want to be invariant are indeed true.
 So we check that